JasonDeLine/password-generator/README.md

 PASSWORD GENERATOR
-Description: When a clicks the "generate password" button the user is prompted to enter a password length, then prompted to select from predetermined criteria.
+Description: When a user clicks the "generate password" button the user is prompted to enter a password length, then prompted to select from predetermined criteria.
 After completing all prompts, a randomly generated password is displayed in the password box.
 If a user does not enter a password length between 8-128 characters, the user is prompted to enter a valid length.
 If a user does not select any of the predetermined password criteria, they are prompted that they must select at least one criteria, then asked to select from the prompts again.
-When the user has successfully selected all prompts and the criteria are defined, then the password will generate and display in the password box.
+When the user has successfully met all requirements and the criteria are defined, then the password will generate and display in the password box.

 Code used: HTML, CSS, JavaScript

 # 03 JavaScript: Password Generator